urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/ts/tskt.md

 `=^`
 ====

-Used to both push a new variable on the subject as well as change the value of another.Similar to `=+` in that it pushes a value on the stack with variable name (face) `p`.
-However, in addition to pushing a new variable onto the subject, it also modifies whatever value is tied to `q` within the subject.
+Declare variable with side effects

-`r` is the cell of [new-product-p updated-value-1].
+Used to both push a new variable on the subject as well as change the value of another.
+Similar to `=+` in that it pushes a value on the stack with variable name (face) `p`.
+However, in addition to pushing a new variable onto the subject, it also modifies `q` within the subject.  `r` is the cell of `[new-product-p updated-value-1]`.
 You can think of `=^` like a state monad.

-`=^` is a synthetic rune that handles a product which is a cell of a new result, and a mutation to the subject.
+Technically, `=^` is a synthetic rune that handles a product which is a cell of a new result, and a mutation to the subject.

 Produces
 --------